FAQ

 What is myofascial pain?
 Myofascial pain is a type of sensation that is caused by tight bands in muscles called Trigger Points.
 Myofascial Pain Syndrome is a group of symptoms or "syndrome" in which myofascial trigger points can cause a cascade of problems and dysfunction in many muscles and many areas of the body.
 These problems cause loss of function, reduction in strength or endurance, and can wake us up at night or cause disrupted sleep.

-can be felt in many ways.
+Myofascial pain can be felt in many ways.
 It is a referred sensation that is caused by a primary trigger point, a tight contracted area within muscle fibers.
 Myofascial pain can be described as dull or aching, deep, or burning, or tingling, or as a sense of numbness, or as a sense of weakness, or as a combination of all or some of the above sensation and problems.

 When a trained trigger point therapist creates a comprehensive treatment plan, to identify, treat, and restore the full function of two muscle groups, then myofascial pain can be eliminated.